50 Years Of Manufacturing & Delivering The Highest-Quality Limestone & Black Basalt. Sourced & Hand-Picked From The Middle East.

 Quarry operations implement comprehensive water management including runoff control, settling pond systems, and water recycling to minimize environmental impact.
 Dust suppression systems protect air quality during extraction and processing while meeting regulatory requirements.
 Progressive reclamation plans restore quarried areas to beneficial use following extraction completion.

 Industrial customers increasingly require suppliers to demonstrate environmental compliance and sustainable practices.
 Emissions reporting may include sulfur and chloride content that could affect air quality during industrial processing.
-[VERIFY] All environmental certifications and permits must be current and available for customer review.

 Pricing, packaging & commercial terms